JohnGeo123/JohnGeo123/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=johngeo123" alt="johngeo123" /></a> </p>

-- 🔭 I’m currently working as an Ambassador for Digital Nation and managing a construction business with my father.
+- 🔭 I’m currently working as a UI/UX Designer but also as an Ambassador for Digital Nation and managing a construction business with my father.

 - 🌱 I’m currently learning **React.js,Next.js**